chintankukadiya18/IonicExportData2CSV/README.md

 Now a day in mobile world there are plenty of applications which we are using in our day to day life.
 Almost all applications are use to managing our data.
-This app is demostrating how to export data into csv using different disclaimer.
+This app is demostrating how to export data into csv using different delimiter.

 ## Installation